Skip to content

 Sending a package from Germany to South Africa

-My personal experience is that DHL express shipping is more expensive but it is the most reliable way of sending documents or packages to South Africa.
-Make sure you get a tracking number.
+In my personal experience, DHL Express shipping is more expensive, but it’s also the most reliable option for sending documents or packages to South Africa.
+Always make sure you get a tracking number.

-Please be aware that SARS might demand Custom or Excise duties on the items.
-See more on the SARS website
+Please note that SARS may charge Customs or Excise duties on the items you send.
+For more details, visit the SARS website.

 Sending a package from South Africa to Germany